MANUAL - PLANTING TREES

 PLANT BIODIVERSITY

-CHOOSE MOSTLY NATIVE SPECIES
+MAINLY CHOOSE NATIVE SPECIES

-DO NOT PLANT INVASIVE EXOTICS
+AVOID INVASIVE EXOTICS

 OBSERVE LAWS AND REGULATIONS